Quintron: Private life and public image

 Quintron is very enigmatic about his personal life and rarely grants interviews.
 It is known that he was born September 15, in Bitburg, West Germany, where his father was stationed in the military.
 He grew up in Mobile, Alabama, and St. Louis, Missouri, before completing high school and moving to Chicago at the age of seventeen.
 He attended Loyola University and was an active member of the Theatre Department before transferring to DePaul University.
-While in Chicago he played in a cover band called Idol Chatter, and eventually joined the legendary Chicago experimental outfit MATH (which also featured Jodie Mechanic and Michael Colligan).
+While in Chicago he played in a cover band called Idol Chatter, and eventually joined the Chicago experimental trio MATH with Jodie Mechanic and Michael Colligan.
 During his time in Chicago he opened his first club, Milk of Burgundy.

 It was in New Orleans that he first met Panacea Pussycat, then-owner of the now-defunct Pussycat Caverns.
-While in New Orleans he founded his own club, the Spellcaster Lodge, which was severely damaged by hurricane Katrina.
+While in New Orleans he founded his own club, the Spellcaster Lodge, which was severely damaged by Hurricane Katrina.
 9th Ward Breakdown, a song he had written several years prior to Katrina, predicted the human cost of the disaster with uncanny accuracy.
 The Spellcaster Lodge was reopened in September 2006.

 Mr. Quintron is known for his eccentric behavior.
 In 1996, during an interview for a Times-Picayune article, he told interviewer Bill Grady that he and his wife were first cousins.
 He also conducted the interview in a wheelchair, explaining that he had fallen from a roller coaster while at Six Flags over Mid-America.
 In an interview with Odyssey Magazine, Quintron qualified his unusual demeanor and explained his attitude towards the press, remarking; "I am aware that this interview is a game and I can step outside of this page to see it for what it is.
 You know, I may never say what I have just said in another interview ever.
 I can be inconsistent, unreliable, contradictory... like electricity or plumbing."